-...is the title of Emily Lowe's 19th-century travelogue, and in fact, you could still exclaim that today as you walk through the vibrant metropolis, because it is full of surprises, beauty, vibrancy, and history!
+...is the title of Emily Lowe's 19th-century travelogue, and indeed, one could still exclaim this today while walking through the vibrant metropolis, for it is full of surprises, beauty, vibrancy, and history.
+Most of the sights are close together; on foot, you can get a great overview of the city in just a few hours—there is so much to discover!

-In any case, Palermo's opulent churches are stunningly beautiful!
-You shouldn't miss any of them; when the doors are open, it's always worth a look inside, even if there's a small entrance fee.
-The cathedral is particularly impressive from the outside and is just a stone's throw from the Norman Palace with its famous Byzantine chapel.
+Palermo's opulent churches are breathtakingly beautiful!
+Don't miss them; if the doors are open, it's always worth taking a look inside, even if there's a small entrance fee.
+Climbing a church tower always offers a fantastic view over the rooftops to the mountains and the sea.

-In any case, Palermo's opulent churches are stunningly beautiful!
-You shouldn't miss any of them; when the doors are open, it's always worth a look inside, even if there's a small entrance fee.
-The cathedral is particularly impressive from the outside and is just a stone's throw from the Norman Palace with its famous Byzantine chapel.
+The cathedral is particularly impressive from the outside and is located just a stone's throw from the Norman Palace with its famous Byzantine chapel.

 The train station is also centrally located, so you can easily take a trip to Palermo by train.
 From Santa Flavia station, which is within walking distance of Casa America , it's only a 19-minute ride!